 When registering your content with Crossref, you need to ensure your DOIs resolve to a page containing complete bibliographic information for the content with a link to—or information about—getting the full text of the content.
 You must include the DOI on the response page using Crossref DOI display guidelines, and use the DOI as the permanent link to the page.
 Note that Crossref never gives (and cannot give) access to your full-text - your access policy remains at your own discretion.

-Your deposit fees will be invoiced quarterly.
+Your Content Registration fees will be invoiced quarterly.
 Invoices can be paid through our payment portal.
 In addition to credit card payments we also accept wires and checks.
 Questions about logging in or billing in general can be emailed to our finance team.

-You can contact our membership team with any questions or to get set up, or you can get in touch with our support team for any technical or troubleshooting questions.
+You can contact our membership specialist with any questions or to get set up, or you can get in touch with our technical support specialists for any technical or troubleshooting questions.